-When is the Festival taking place?
+When did the Festival take place?

-Who is organizing the Festival?
+Who organized the Festival?

 Who can help me with teacher-research?

 It is valuable to have a more experienced mentor or friend to help you get started / help you along the way, but you could equally well form a self-help support group with like-minded colleagues.
 During the Festival we tried to build up a set of resources – including online introductory material – on our website to help teachers new to teacher-research.
 And you can learn a lot by reading reports by teachers themselves.
 In January to February each year you can join an Electronic Village Online (EVO) on classroom-based research for professional development and receive some mentoring at a distance and/or you can work your way through the materials from a previous year’s EVO, on the same website.